 - And finally you can easily access Briançon by train: Paris (less than 7 hrs), Lyon (5 hrs 30) and Marseille (6 hrs).

 Have you ever visited the fortified town of Briançon?
-Leave a comment below with your favorite thing about the citadel town.
+Leave a comment below with your favourite thing about the citadel town.
 I’d love to hear from you!

 Inspired by the fortified town of Briançon?